Club email: firstname.lastname@example.org

 A Warm Place for Women – a monthly event providing meals, friendship, education, clothing and household items to 900+ vulnerable women and their children annually

 Bea’s Kloset – a free “store” for vulnerable girls and women leaving foster care and transition homes.
 Clients have included teen girls aging out of foster care, women leaving transition homes and recovery homes, and families who were victims of fires in our communities.

 CABE Lunch and Learn – a monthly mentoring and educational program for at-risk teen girls attending this alternate school.
 Workshops include teen-sensitive topics like safe relationships, employment opportunities, nutrition, budgeting, stereotyping, body image, self-esteem

 Suwa’lkh– a monthly education program for at-risk aboriginal girls, with similar curriculum as the CABE project

-Dream it Be It Career Education– an educational conference for teen girls, exploring goals and careers, followed up by monthly workshops
+Dream it Be It: Career Support for Girls– an educational conference for teen girls, exploring goals and careers, followed up by monthly workshops

 Grants for post secondary education ($120,000+ in the past 10 years) awarded to vulnerable women returning to school or outstanding teen girls who volunteer in the community.

 Club Diginista – 8 week workshops teaching young girls the basics of coding skills